MasterDefault/Fall-2021-CSCI-330-Web-Programming/Slides/Part2: CSS.md

 <a href="www.google.com"><div style="width: 50px; height: 50px; background-color: yellow"></div></a>
 ~~~~

++ The code above is not working, why?
+Do not forget the `https://` for the url.

 # Spantastic

 + While <div> allows you to divide your webpage up into pieces you can style individually, `<span>` allows you to control styling for smaller parts of your page, such as text.